 Sharing your research data can be hugely beneficial to your career, as well as to the scholarly community and wider society.
-But before you proceed, there are some important ethical considerations to keep in mind.
+But before you do so, there are some important ethical considerations to remember.

 Research involving human subjects

 Sometimes research data involving people cannot be shared publicly due to the risk of violating privacy (see below).
 However, even highly sensitive information might be shared ethically and legally if you follow these steps.